amballa/Unit-2-Project/index.md

 ## Concluding Thoughts
 My approach is very basic.
-Some potential improvements:
+Some potential improvements could be made by:
-* finding the right combination of player stats to include
+* finding the right combination of stats
 * handling 0s and 1s for percentage features better or dropping those observations altogether
+* adding a feature to distinguish draft-eligible players
+* adding a feature to distinguish players who have actually declared for the draft
 * adding or calculating a composite score feature
 * ulitizing an undersamping or oversampling technique like SMOTE

-*
+It would also be interesting to see how well a more complex model could predict not only which players will drafted, but the order in which they are chosen.